c-git/c-git.github.io/content/prayers/divine_mercy_chaplet.md

   Suffer us to taste of Thee\
   In our life's last agony.\
   Sweet Jesus, Mary's son.

+- **The Apostle's Creed** (version said in the video)\
+  I believe in God,\
+  the Father almighty,\
+  Creator of Heaven and earth,\
+  I believe in Jesus Christ,\
+  His only Son, our Lord,\
+  He was conceived by the power of the Holy Spirit,\
+  and born of the Virgin Mary,\
+  He suffered under Pontius Pilate,\
+  was crucified, died, and was buried;\
+  He descended to the dead;\
+  on the third day He rose again;\
+  He ascended into Heaven,\
+  and is seated at the right hand of the Father.\
+  He will come again to judge the living and the dead.\
+  I believe in the Holy Spirit, the holy catholic Church,\
+  the communion of Saints,\
+  the forgiveness of sins,\
+  the resurrection of the body,\
+  and the life everlasting.
+Amen.

 - **Closing Song**\
   Holy God, Holy Mighty One, Holy Immortal One, have mercy on us and on the whole world. (x3)